uwplse/magic/README.md

 The test code for these examples is in [Examples.v](/coq/Examples.v).
 Since these are purely demonstrative, they are not guaranteed to work for code outside of these examples.

-Many of the examples are simple versions of functionality from [PUMPKIN PATCH](http://github.com/uwplse/PUMPKIN-PATCH).
+Many of the examples use simplified functionality from [PUMPKIN PATCH](http://github.com/uwplse/PUMPKIN-PATCH).
 If you are curious, the paper is [here](http://tlringer.github.io/pdf/pumpkinpaper.pdf).

 # Exercises